ROB1-alt/ROB1-alt.github.io/README.md

 # Intensive week(03/02/2020 to 07/02/2020)

 03/02/2020
-This is the initial commit of our project.
-We had to rebuild the site of the new toothbrush of Oral-B.
+Initial commit of the project.
+Beginning of the websites rebuilding.

 04/02/2020
-This is the second commit of the project, we fixed some bugs and add some animations.
+Second commit of the project.
+Animations were added and bugs were fixed.

 05/02/2020
-The 3rd day we made the entire homepage, with some animations.
+Third commit, entire homepage completed.
+Animations added.

 06/02/2020
-The end day we fixed some problems with the responsive. we have all the links functional, and we 3 pages and one pop-up whith the newsletter.
+Fourth commit, last day of the project.
+All links were made functional, Completion of the 3 pages of the website and creation of a popup for the newsletter subscription.